vele616/monorepo/packages/jobboard/website/content/jobs/senior-data-analytics-and-ai-expert-supply-chain-riverflex-pjqSu.md

 *   Bachelor or Mastersdegree in Data Science, Econometrics, Computer Science or other relevant studies.
 *   5+ years of relevant working experience in the Supply Chain / Manufacturing environment
-*   Prior experience in Advanced Analytics strategy and end-to-end solution delivery and implementationusing data science and analytics techniques on cloud computing platforms
+*   Prior experience in Advanced Analytics strategy and end-to-end solution delivery and implementation using data science and analytics techniques on cloud computing platforms
-*   Deep understanding ofa variety of modern programming languages (R, Python, JavaScript) and Artificial Intelligence (AI)
+*   Deep understanding of a variety of modern programming languages (R, Python, JavaScript) and Artificial Intelligence (AI)
 *   Strong analytical skillset and ability to translate business processes and data into insights and solutions
 *   Inventory optimization and forecasting experience in supply chain